 Because the DMC takes protecting the health and welfare of our patients seriously we ask that all patients and visitors take some of the same precautions to prevent flu infections as our employees, to include:

-- Wash hands often with soap and water (alcohol-based hand sanitizer when not available)
+Wash hands often with soap and water (use alcohol-based hand sanitizer when soap and water not available)

 Some high-risk patients such as young children, pregnant women, or hospitalized patients may be treated with medications such as Tamiflu or Relenza.